 Weekly Skills Activities

 Each link is based on a theme.
 Once students choose the area/theme they want to do then they click on the link which leads through to a 3 or 6 month programme with weekly skills activities that a participant can do remotely at home for an hour a week for the required time frame.
-Students will still need to identify an assessor (Mr Burchell) for the section but these programmes guide them through weekly activities and reminds them to collect and upload evidence and keep their eDofE up to date!
+Students will still need to identify an assessor (Mr Burchell or a member of the delivery team) for the section but these programmes guide them through weekly activities and reminds them to collect and upload evidence and keep their eDofE up to date!